trian-gles/Girls-with-swords-GGRS/README.md

 # Girls With Swords

-An online multiplayer 2d fighting game made with Godot Mono
+An online multiplayer 2d fighting game made with Godot Mono.
+See the releases section for the latest build.

 ## Features
 - Rollback netcode using the GGRS library